prove-ai/observability-pipeline/docs/guides/security.md

 [← Back to Advanced Setup](../ADVANCED_SETUP.md)

+---

+## ⚠️ Work in progress

+The current doc is only referencing [this config](https://github.com/CasperLabs/observability-pipeline/pull/6/files).

+---

 This guide covers security best practices for the Observability Pipeline including TLS/SSL, authentication, network security, and data privacy.

 ## Table of Contents